nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/sentence_classifier/README.md

 Out of the 647 files of job adverts, 516 had skill sentences in.
 This is because the 'jobs_expired' files were included in the sample and these don't contain the job advert text.
 This leaves us with a sample of 4,312,285 job adverts.

+Skill sentences were identified in 3,572,140 unique job adverts (i.e. some job adverts had no skill sentences at all/ some were under 30 characters).

 ### From `2021.07.09.yaml`: